-Cable percussion drilling (shell and auger) is the most common drilling method used for geotechnical site or ground investigations in the UK.
-Depending upon access limitations and favourable ground conditions boreholes up to 60m depth can be formed.
+Cable percussion (shell and auger) is the most common drilling method used for geotechnical site or ground investigations in the UK.
+Depending on access limitations and favourable ground conditions boreholes up to 60m depth can be formed.

-The material sampled from the borehole is generally sufficiently representative to determine the depth and description of the geological strata.
 Disturbed samples may be collected from both the clay cutter and the shell.
-Undisturbed samples may be recovered from any cohesive strata or from weak chalk by driving a hollow tube (100mm open tube sampler) into the ground and withdrawing the resultant core for examination and laboratory analysis.
+Undisturbed samples may be recovered from any cohesive strata or weak chalk by driving a hollow tube (100mm open tube sampler) into the ground.
 Thin-walled piston samples are sometimes used for recovering undisturbed samples of soft normally consolidated soils.

-Water samples may also be obtained during the drilling process and because the steel casing seals the borehole from the surrounding ground, it is possible to sample water horizons at different depths with minimal risk of cross-contamination.
+Water samples may also be obtained and because the steel casing seals the borehole, it is possible to sample water horizons at different depths with minimal risk of cross-contamination.
 However, it should be noted that water samples that are fully representative of the groundwater require the installation of a groundwater sampling well.